-2. Pick a colour scheme for your #shelfie
+2. Pick a colour scheme for your open shelves

-When styling shelves, start by deciding on a colour scheme for your accessories to tie the look together.
+With your shelving ideas, a good place to start is by deciding on a colour scheme for your accessories to tie the look together.
 Warm shades, like yellow and orange, are an on-trend option guaranteed to add depth and interest to a scheme.

 The accessories used to style this mantlepiece are quite eclectic, but the consistent use of warm, yellow tones ties the look together nicely.
 Take a look around your home and see if there are any items that you might be able to pair together to recreate a similar look.
 Then it'll be a free #shelfie, too.

-3. Approach a #shelfie like hanging a gallery wall
+3. Approach your shelving ideas like hanging a gallery wall

 If you're a renter who loves to idea of a gallery wall – but doesn't love the idea of facing a landlord's wrath after you've drilled countless holes to hang said gallery wall – consider taking the principles of hanging one and applying them to your shelf styling, instead.

 A great way to showcase collections – be that mirrors, antique tea cups, prints or, in this case, plates – opting for a mix of pieces from a similar time period or that are similar in size can be a great way to create a finish that's not overly-styled.
 This is particularly successful if you layer certain pieces and don't pay too much attention to the precision of your spacing.